Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 The University of Cambridge has the top engineering department in the UK, with highly skilled faculty and program.
 It provides pupils with a contemporary and unique learning environment.

-In addition, the University of Cambridge provides students with an absolutely unique student experience in terms of extracurricular possibilities, a college community, formals, gowns, and, of course, intensive and extremely individualised instruction.
-The level of instruction is quite high with one-on-one monitoring and small teaching groups.
+In addition, the University of Cambridge provides students with a unique student experience in terms of extracurricular possibilities, a college community, formals, gowns, and intensive and highly individualised instruction.
+The level of instruction is relatively high, with one-on-one monitoring and small teaching groups.

 Requirements for admission